Eligibility for Developmental Disabilities Services

 Current or previous psychiatric diagnoses prior to age 22, which affected your ability to carry out activities of daily living skills; and

-Being determined eligible does not mean you will immediately receive services.
-DD services are not an entitlement.
+- Being determined eligible does not mean you will immediately receive services.
 There is limited funding available.
-Funding is allocated by the Nebraska State Legislature.
+Funding is provided by the Nebraska State Legislature.

-- If SSA determines that you are not disabled, DD eligibility will be redetermined.
+that you are not disabled, developmental disabilities eligibility will be relooked

 If you applied and received an eligibility determination, find out what's next: